 − Must reserve full board, no camp kitchen

 − Unpredictable weather, very windy

-Located right next to the Pudeto ferry landing, this will either be your first or last sight on the W Trek.
-There is a huge lodge and massive camping area for lots of trekkers and was the most populated of them all.
+Located right next to the Pudeto ferry landing, the Paine Grande Refugio will either be your first or last sight on the W Trek.
+There is a huge lodge and massive camping area for lots of trekkers, making it the most populated of them all.
 The facilities are great and well stocked because of the easy access to supplies with the ferry.
 Meal times get busy.
 Plan to arrive at breakfast early, a line begins to form and we waited 30 minutes before eating and were late out onto the trail in the morning.
-There is a power plug in the camp store, we hung out there and played cards at a table while our gear charged.
+There is a power plug in the camp store.
+We hung out there and played cards at a table while our gear charged.

 + Good meal portions

 − Very busy and crowded

 The most important thing to note about Torres Central is that when you arrive it feels as if you are not actually on the trek.
 Refugio Torres Central is located on a road with tour busses and other vehicles driving by.
 The benefits of this are a large campground, very good food and a beautiful lodge.
 The drawbacks are frustrating, mainly the terrible service, dirty camping facilities and 1km trek to the main trail on a gravel road.
 Avoid this site and try to book Chileno!

 + Nice view of the towers (when not cloudy)